John McAfee, software pioneer turned fugitive, dead at 75

 The two later met in the U.S. at the annual Virus Bulletin conference, said Bontchev.
 “I don’t think he was a typical American.
 He was just weird.”

-McAfee twice made long-shot runs for the U.S. presidency and was a participant in Libertarian Party presidential debates in 2016.
+McAfee twice made longshot runs for the U.S. presidency and was a participant in Libertarian Party presidential debates in 2016.
 He dabbled in yoga, ultralight aircraft and the production of herbal medications.

 In 2012 he was wanted for questioning in connection with the death of Gregory Viant Faull, who was shot to death in early November 2012 on the island in Belize where both men lived.